cresset-template/cresset/README.md

 Example: `make all GPU_CC="8.6" TZ=America/Los_Angeles` to use LA time on the training image.

-Note: Only the training image has timezone settings.
+NOTE: Only the training image has timezone settings.
 The installation and build images do not use timezone information.

 ## Multiple Training Images